pointfreeco/syncups/SyncUps-TreeBased/Readme.md

 and we high recommend that if you like tree-based navigation that you duplicate those bugs.

-So, if you weigh the pros and cons of using tree-based navigation and still decide to use it, this Standups up shows how it can be done.
+So, if you weigh the pros and cons of using tree-based navigation and still decide to use it, this SyncUps up shows how it can be done.

 [nav-bugs]: https://gist.github.com/mbrandonw/f8b94957031160336cac6898a919cbb7